chrisnyeche/designopers/README.md

 # splashmusic
-This is a music application that enables users to stream live music
+This is a music application that enables users to stream live music.